Registration for Session 2 is now open!

 - Connect children to the wonders of nature on Fairview Farm Wildlife Preserve, our bucolic, 170-acre outdoor classroom

 A typical day in a Nature Pod program consists of a daily STEM challenge, outdoor exploration, age-appropriate reading and writing/drawing, games and crafts.
-Starting September 23, children may attend on a week-to-week basis or may sign up for the entire 5-week fall session.
+Children may attend on a week-to-week basis or may sign up for the entire 5-week fall session.

 We will also be offering once a month weekend programs for children in grades k-5!
 See below for details.